MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 **Existing organization**

 Administrators can configure Customer Insights to [use an existing Dataverse environment](create-environment.md) when they create a Customer Insights environment.
-By providing the URL to the Dataverse environment, it's attaching to their new audience insights environment.
+By providing the URL to the Dataverse environment, it's attaching to their new Customer Insights environment.
 Customer Insights and Dataverse environments must be hosted in the same region.

 If you don't want to use an existing Dataverse environment, the system creates a new environment for the Customer Insights data in your tenant.

 > [!NOTE]
 > If your organizations already uses Dataverse in their tenant, it’s important to remember that [Dataverse environment creation is controlled by an admin](/power-platform/admin/control-environment-creation).
-For example, if a you're setting up a new audience insights environment with your organizational account and the admin has disabled the creation of Dataverse trial environments for everyone except admins, you can't create a new trial environment.
+For example, if a you're setting up a new Customer Insights environment with your organizational account and the admin has disabled the creation of Dataverse trial environments for everyone except admins, you can't create a new trial environment.
 >
 > The Dataverse trial environments created in Customer Insights have 3 GB of storage which won't count towards the overall capacity entitled to the tenant.
 Paid subscriptions get Dataverse entitlement of 15 GB for database and 20 GB for file storage.